Amateur Match Play Championship

 - The golf course will be set-up at approximately 6,900-7,300 yards.

-18 holes stroke play at 6 qualifying sites.
+18 holes stroke play at 7 qualifying sites.
 During qualifying, each player must use a golf cart.
 Caddies are acceptable, but he/she may not ride in a golf cart or carry the player's clubs.
 Players are responsible for cart fees for all practices rounds.
-Qualifying sites are yet to be determined.

 During qualifying and the Championship proper, each player must use a golf cart.
 Carts are included for all competitive rounds.
 Players are responsible for practice round cart fees at qualifying sites and at the Championship proper.